-- 47-year-old Delphine is Chairperson and CEO of Christian Dior Couture, LVMH's second-biggest brand.
-She previously served as Executive Vice President of its largest brand, Louis Vuitton.
-Delphine joined the LVMH Board of Directors in 2003, becoming the first woman and the youngest person to serve. - In January 2023 Antoine (age 45) was named CEO of Christian Dior SE (the holding company that holds the bulk of the Arnault family's stake in LVMH) and Vice Chairman of its Board of Directors.
-He has been on the LVMH Board of Directors since 2006. - Executive Vice President of Tiffany & Co, 30-year-old Alexandre is Bernard's eldest child from his second marriage to Canadian pianist Hélène Mercier.
+- 47-year-old Delphine is chairperson and CEO (since February 2023) of Christian Dior Couture, LVMH's second-biggest brand.
+She previously served (2013-23) as executive vice president of its largest brand, Louis Vuitton.
+Delphine joined the LVMH Board of Directors in 2003, becoming the first woman and the youngest person to serve on it. - In January 2023 Antoine (age 45) was named CEO of Christian Dior SE (the holding company that holds the bulk of the Arnault family's stake in LVMH) and vice chairman of its Board of Directors.
+He has been on the LVMH Board of Directors since 2006 and LVMH's head of image and environment since 2018. - Executive vice president of Tiffany & Co, 30-year-old Alexandre is Bernard's eldest child from his second marriage to Canadian pianist Hélène Mercier.
 In the largest luxury acquisition in history, LVMH bought Tiffany & Co for US\$15.8 billion in January 2021.
-Alexandre had previously been CEO of Rimowa after he persuaded his father to buy the German luggage brand in 2016. - 28-year-old Frédéric has been CEO of Tag Heuer since 2020.
+Alexandre had previously been CEO of Rimowa for four years after he persuaded his father to buy the German luggage brand in 2016. - 28-year-old Frédéric has been CEO of Tag Heuer since 2020.
 Before that, he incrementally climbed the ranks at the Swiss watchmaker after joining LVMH full-time in 2017. - Jean (age 24) joined the family business in 2021.
-He is the Director of Marketing and Development in Louis Vuitton's watch division.
+He is the director of marketing and development in Louis Vuitton's watch division.